microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 - Use 4 spaces instead of tabs, and trim trailing spaces.

-- The top of each file needs Microsoft copyright [TODO]

 ## Code Guidelines

 The Windows App SDK Samples coding guidelines generally follow industry standards, with some additional rules specific to the samples environment.